THEORETICAL NANOPHYSICS Group

 2. Thermally-Assisted-Occupation Density Functional Theory (TAO-DFT)

 E. Ab Initio Molecular Dynamics

 F. Strongly Correlated Electron Systems at the Nanoscale

 For systems with strong static correlation effects (i.e., systems possessing radical character or multi-reference systems), KS-DFT employing the LDA, GGA, MGGA,

-hybrid, and double-hybrid exchange-correlation energy functionals may provide unreliable results, due to the inappropriate treatment of static correlation.
+hybrid, and double-hybrid exchange-correlation energy functionals can provide unreliable results, due to the inappropriate treatment of static correlation.

 To accurately predict the properties of these systems, high-level ab initio multi-reference electronic structure methods are typically needed.
 However,

 accurate multi-reference calculations are prohibitively expensive for large systems (especially for geometry optimization).
 Consequently, it remains very

 challenging to investigate the properties of strongly correlated electron systems at the nanoscale using conventional electronic structure methods.

 Aiming to study the ground-state (GS) properties of strongly correlated electron systems at the nanoscale with minimum computational complexity, we have